CliffordAnderson/CS1000/readme.md

 #### November 12 - Remote Procedure Calls

-- Read: Claire L. Evans, "Communities," Chapter 9 of *Broad Brand: The Untold Story of the Women Who Made the Internet* (New York: Portfolio/Penguin, 2018)
+- Read: Claire L. Evans, "Communities," Chapter 9 of *Broad Band: The Untold Story of the Women Who Made the Internet* (New York: Portfolio/Penguin, 2018)
 - Watch: [What is an API?](https://www.youtube.com/watch?v=s7wmiS2mSXY)
 - Code:
   - Google Maps